stdint.h(0p) — Linux manual page

 * Minimum-width integer types

-The typedef name int_leastN_t designates a signed integer
+The typedef name int_leastN_t designates a signed integer type

-type with a width of at least N, such that no signed integer
+with a width of at least N, such that no signed integer type

 type with lesser size has at least the specified width.
 Thus,

-with a width of at least 16 bits.
+of at least 16 bits.

 The following types are required: int_least8_t int_least16_t